 CONS of a New Steinway Piano

 There are only about 2600 Steinway pianos produced worldwide each year.
 Many of these go to China, where there is a burgeoning demand for them.
-A select group of dealers in the United States are the only ones authorized to carry new Steinway pianos.
+Only a select group of dealers in the US are authorized to carry new Steinway pianos.

 Your Steinway Choice

-We remind our new Steinway shoppers that 97 percent of concert pianists around the world choose new Steinway pianos over rebuilt ones, so why shouldn’t you?
-As Lang Lang said “I’ve been playing Steinway pianos exclusively for many years .
+We remind our new Steinway shoppers that 97 percent of concert pianists worldwide choose new Steinway pianos over rebuilt ones, so why shouldn’t you?
+As Lang Lang said, “I’ve been playing Steinway pianos exclusively for many years.
 In my experience, they keep getting better every year, and I have no doubt that the best Steinways ever produced are the ones being built today.”